 Medically, it is an acknowledged fact that a woman’s chances of conceiving decreases sharply after the age of 35.
-There are also women who are younger and wish to conceive, but face fertility issues like Jan did.
+There are also women who are younger and wish to conceive but face fertility issues as Jan did.

 Even today, fertility issues are still what many refuse to discuss openly or share on.

 People may think there is a stigma attached to having such issues.
 Couples may want to speak with experts but do not know who to look for, or long to speak with others who had faced and overcame similar issues but have yet to link up with any of them.

 But all that can change, and husbands and wives don’t have to suffer in silence.